akauppi/GroundLevel-firebase-es/docs/Living with Docker Compose.md

 ## Troubleshooting

-If you meet these, a Docker > `Restart` is often sufficient.
+If you have problems, a Docker > `Restart` is often sufficient.

+Also check that no unrelated process (browsers?) is hogging your CPUs.

 ### Network error in bringing DC down